Monday, October 29, 2018

 D. in (probably) France

+Pérette was born in about 1651 to Jean Hallier and Barbe Marignon in the village of Égly, France.
+Nothing is known known of her time in Égly, or whether she had any siblings.
 Pérette’s parents both died probably when she was a young girl or teen, and she found herself living at Pitié-Salpêtrière, a hospital run by nuns in Paris.
 Pitié-Salpêtrière was notorious for taking in orphaned and unwanted children, and putting them to work in return for their room and board—not a truly charitable place.
 When Pérette came of age, she signed up as a Fille du Roi, promising to become the bride of a settler in New France in return for passage and a dowry.
 She likely also saw this as a way to escape Pitié-Salpêtrière.

 The ship that took Pérette to America, the Saint-Jean-Baptiste, arrived in Quebec City on June 30, 1669 carrying 149 Filles du Roi.
 With such a large number of women, it must have been a challenge not to get lost in the crowd when the men came to court them.
 It took a few months, but Pérette did find a husband, Antoine Bordeleau, and married him on October 15th.
-Antoine had been a soldier in the Carignan Regiment that came to New France in 1665, and he was looking for a wife so he could start a family.
+Antoine had been a soldier in the Carignan-Sallières Regiment which came to New France in 1665, and he was looking for a wife so he could start a family.

 Pérette and her husband Antoine settled in the community of Neuville, where he had a grant of land with frontage on the St. Lawrence River.
 Pérette gave birth to two children there, a son Antoine in 1673 and a daughter Marie-Louise in 1676.
 The small number of children she had was unusual at a time when couples were encouraged to have large families.